 In 2014, Case sourced an original production of the 1950s chair and worked alongside The Robin and Lucienne Day Foundation (a design education charity set up by the couple’s daughter Paula in 2012) to develop a new model which had the same dimensions and proportions.
 Its lasting appeal is down to its elegant, minimalist designs which perfectly marries functionality, engineering and style.

 The 675 Exhibition at Heal’s

-The aim is to help improve the future of young British designers by supporting the educational work of the Foundation through an exhibition display at Heal’s, entitled ‘A Day to Remember’, and live online auction.
+The aim was to help improve the future of young British designers by supporting the educational work of the Foundation through an exhibition at Heal’s, entitled ‘A Day to Remember’, and live online auction.

-The exhibition will be free to visit from 1st to 21st August 2019 and features designs from recognisable names such as Eleanor Pritchard, Beatrice Larkin and Charlene Mullen to name just a few.
-Case is also launching two new fabric options of their own which will form part of the exhibition.
+The exhibition featured designs from recognisable names such as Eleanor Pritchard, Beatrice Larkin and Charlene Mullen to name just a few.
+Case also launched two new fabric options of their own which formed part of the exhibition.